florian-pesco/llm_survey_pilot/README.md

 Output directory.
 The script writes one or more CSV files containing predicted response times for each survey question and prompt technique.

-> If the directory does not exist, it should be created automatically by the script.

 ---